Georgia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 13, 2021

 Georgia Tech Stats and Trends

-- The Yellow Jackets have covered the spread once this season when favored by 2 points or more (in four chances).
+- This season, the Yellow Jackets have just one ATS win in four games as a favorite of 2 points or more.

-- Georgia Tech's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).
+- Georgia Tech's games this year have eclipsed the over/under four times in nine opportunities (44.4%).

-- Georgia Tech is 3-4 against the spread and 3-4 overall this season when the team notches more than 18.8 points.
+- Georgia Tech is 3-4 against the spread and 3-4 overall in games when it records more than 18.8 points.

-- In games that Georgia Tech amasses more than 333.8 yards, the team is 2-5 against the spread and 3-4 overall.
+- Georgia Tech is 2-5 against the spread and 3-4 overall when the team amasses more than 333.8 yards.

-- This year, the Yellow Jackets have 10 turnovers, four fewer than the Eagles have takeaways (14).

 - Find the latest spread and moneyline odds for Georgia Tech at SISportsbook.